crweaver225/Portfolio-CW/content/posts/engineering/cpp/concurrency-cpp/index.md

 ### Conclusion

 Our processors will, and already have started to, hit a wall as far as how fast they can sequentially process information.
 But our need for faster programs certainly will not acquiesce to this limiting factor.
 Instead, it is up to engineers to figure out how to utilize multiple threads and concurrent processes to speed up our programs.
 This is not an easy task by any means, but it is an important one.
-To the C++ engineer, we have a lot of great tools in our toolbelt to make this happen.
-Writing robust concurrent software in C++ is doable, and you no longer need ice in your veins to make the attempt.
+Writing robust concurrent software is doable, and you no longer need ice in your veins to make the attempt.
 But you must make sure you are using the right tools and that you understand them.

 tot manus noctis opus